andrewbaxter/genemichaels/readme.md

    let args = aargvark::vark::<MyArgs>();
    ```

-Optional fields in structs become `--long` arguments.
+Optional fields in structs become optional (`--long`) arguments.
 If you want a `bool` long option that's enabled if the flag is specified (i.e. doesn't take a value), use `Option<()>`.

 You can derive structs, enums, and tuples, and there are implementations for `Vec`, `HashSet`, most `Ip` and `SocketAddr` types, and `PathBuf` provided.

-Some additional wrappers are provided from automatically loading (and parsing) files:
+Some additional wrappers are provided for automatically loading (and parsing) files:

 - `AargvarkFile<T>`
 - `AargvarkJson<T>` requires feature `serde_json`
 - `AargvarkYaml<T>` requires feature `serde_yaml`

+To parse your own types, implement `AargvarkTrait`, or if your type takes a single string argument you can implement `AargvarkFromStr`.